How To Work with QA on IT Projects

 Project Management and QA will never see eye-to-eye and that’s OK.
 It makes the work environment interesting and it takes a certain amount of tension to crank out good products.
 Do all you can to bridge the gap and find yourself on the same side of the rope.
 You can then focus on beating the competition!

 Want to make friends with your QA department?
-Let them try ProjectManager.com FREE for 30 days to track their issues.
+Tracking issues is one of the tools in our software.
 Any type of issue can be tracked from technical problems and software bugs to equipment and supplier issues.
 They can record the impact and priority of these issues and assign actions to resolve them.
 Plus, our ingenious dashboard and reports take Issue Tracking to a whole new level.
 This is one area where they will never have to say “close enough”!